Simon’s Cat (CAT) Price Tops $0.0000

 Buying and Selling Simon’s Cat

-It is usually not possible to purchase alternative cryptocurrencies such as Simon’s Cat directly using U.S. dollars.
-Investors seeking to trade Simon’s Cat should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Simon’s Cat directly using U.S. dollars.
+Investors seeking to acquire Simon’s Cat should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Simon’s Cat using one of the exchanges listed above.

 Receive News & Updates for Simon's Cat Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Simon's Cat and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.